explosivose/isodig/readme.md

 ### X-ray cube

 Similar to the vertical corner slice by way of having solid a xyz back plane.
 The difference is that in the volume of the fore-cube we also show the intersecting tunnels.

 For example, showing all floors and walls with transparency within the volume.

+### Reachable cubes

+Show all cubes that I can walk to (if I were spiderman) inside a bounding box.

+For occluding walls we could draw a transparent sprite of just the wall touching the empty cube.